IgeNiaI/QCDE/Documentation/QCDE Readme.txt

                           champion.
-Redrawn sprites for Painkiller weapon, Demonic HUD, Soul Pickup sprites, Redrawn/retouched "Black tarot" card icons and overhead sprites, Elder Soul pickup sprites, menu graphics for v3.0, Quake 3 weapon skin sprites and a lot more.
+Redrawn sprites for Painkiller weapon, Demonic HUD, Soul Pickup sprites, Redrawn/retouched "Black tarot" card icons and overhead sprites, Elder Soul pickup sprites, menu graphics for v3.0, redrawn weapon skin sprites and a lot more.
                           Seriously, I ought to make a file to list all of Franco's contributions But most importantly: The **WET FLOOR SIGN**

 Pixo                    : Orbb sprites, console font graphics,
-                          Quake 2, 4 and QW: ET weapon skin sprites
+                          original Quake 1, 2, 3, 4 and QW: ET weapon skin sprites

 Michael Markie          : QCDE Original Soundtrack, production of voice effects of Durandal,
                           sounds for BFG10k, sounds for Duke's Freeze Gun, other misc sounds.